heroku/devcenter-ios-api/README.md

     static NSString * const kMyAppBaseURLString = @"http://morning-wind-6672.herokuapp.com/";
     #endif

-<tt>kMyAppBaseURLString</tt> is still a string constant, but now it's value will be determined at compile-time, according to which build target is active: <tt>localhost:5000</tt> if on the simulator, and the Heroku URL when on the device.
+`kMyAppBaseURLString` is still a string constant, but now it's value will be determined at compile-time, according to which build target is active: <tt>localhost:5000</tt> if on the simulator, and the Heroku URL when on the device.

 ## Next Steps